Spatial Fay-Herriot Models for Small Area Estimation with Functional Covariates: Introduction

 Survey sampling followed by SAE is commonly implemented by official-statistics agencies, but in this article we propose a shift from the usual FH model.
 We propose a spatial FH model that uses functional and/or image covariates as auxiliary information.
-Examples of such functional/image covariates include Google Trends curves, Twitter hashtag counts, or remotely sensed satellite imagery.
+This innovative combination of incorporating spatial dependence along with functional and/or image covariates simultaneously leverages information from multiple sources to provide more precise small area estimates.
+Examples of such functional/image covariates include Google Trends curves, Twitter hashtag counts, and remotely sensed satellite imagery.
 The use of social media and other internet-based predictors is a developing field \citep[see, e.g.,][]{signorini2011use}.
 However, FH modeling employing such functional data (covariates) and spatial dependence remains undeveloped, and our article addresses SAE using such models.

+Within the frequentist setting there have been several attempts at incorporating spatial dependence into the FH model through the use of simultaneous autoregressive (SAR) models \citep[e.g., see][among others]{singhspacetime2005, pratesiSAR2009, molinabootstrap2009}; applications outside of official statistics can also be found \citep{petrucciwatershed2006}.
 Our approach proceeds from a Bayesian perspective and, thus, it allows a natural quantification of uncertainty through posterior distributions.
-The expected posterior variance is simply the MSE of the relevant small area estimate \citep{wiklecressie}.
+The expected posterior variance is simply the MSE of the relevant small area estimate \citep[e.g., ][p.
+38]{wiklecressie}.
 The Bayesian paradigm provides a natural hierarchical framework for incorporating latent spatial random effects.
-In particular, we propose a FH model that utilizes intrinsic conditional autoregressive (ICAR) random effects to capture spatial dependence.
-Finally, we use functional covariates that are temporal curves generated from Google Trends \citep{googletrends}, in a statistical model of state-level American Community Survey (ACS) data (\url{http://www.census.gov/acs}).
+In particular, we propose a FH model that utilizes ICAR random effects to capture spatial dependence.
+Finally, we use functional covariates that are (dimension-reduced) temporal curves generated from Google Trends \citep{googletrends}, in a statistical model of state-level American Community Survey (ACS) data (\url{http://www.census.gov/acs}).